klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 well designed to reduce the amount of fragile cables, is the Cray EX architecture.

-The HPE Cray EX architecture is currently (2023-2024) used for some of the biggest supercomputers in the world, including the 3 first US exascale systems Frontier, Aurora and El Capitan and the pre-exascale system Perlmutter, the European pre-exascale system LUMI and the Swiss system Alps that will be extended with GPU nodes in 2024.
+The HPE Cray EX architecture is currently (2025) used for some of the biggest supercomputers in the world, including the 3 first US exascale systems Frontier, Aurora and El Capitan and the pre-exascale system Perlmutter, the European pre-exascale system LUMI and the Swiss system Alps.

 <figure markdown>
   ![Cray EX supercomputer](../img/C05_S07_09_Cray_EX.jpg)